-That was my project day!
+That was my project day, how was yours?

 Did you like It’s Project Day?
 You can subscribe to email notifications by clicking ‘Follow’ in the side bar on the right, or leave a comment below.